sean-meade/cli-battleship-game/README.md

 I would have also like to have tracked the computers moves to allow the computer to make quicker moves as the game goes on.

+4. Functions inside class

+It might not be a feature but I would have liked to add the function for placing ships into the PlayerBoard class.

 ## Data Model

+Two types of data models were used in this project.
+A PlayerBoard class and an Google sheet.

+The PlayerBoard class holds the board, the name associated with the board, the symbol used to fill the board when created.
+It also holds a function used to print the current state of the board, in the case of the computer it prints a blank board and only shows hits and misses.

+The Google sheet could be seen as a relational database (albeit a very small one), or a visual representation of a csv file.
+Either way the Goggle sheet stores The username given at the start of the game and the time the user took to win the game.

 ## Testing